Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 **Obtuse angle**: an angle greater than $90 \degree$ ($\pi/2$ radians) and less than $180 \degree$ ($\pi$ radians).

 (Líneas perpendiculares)
-**Perpendicular lines**: two lines (or rays, or segments) that cross each other at right angles, i.e. the angles formed at the intersection of the lines are right angles.
+**Perpendicular lines**: two lines (or rays, or segments) that cross each other at right angles, i.e. the four angles formed at the intersection of the lines are right angles.
 [Perpendicular lines image code](Programs/Ch01/S03_02_Perpendicular_lines_image.py)
 ![Perpendicular lines image](Images/Ch01/S03_02_Perpendicular_lines.png)
 *Perpendicular lines*